Marino Zorzi

-Zorzi had not been the first choice as Doge; Stefano Giustinian had been chosen first, but Giustinian had refused the honor.
+Zorzi had not been the first choice as Doge; Stefano Giustinian had been chosen first, but had refused the honor.
 The elderly Zorzi did not succeed in re-establishing good relations with the Papacy and his short reign was characterized by several natural calamities.
 His reign lasted only eleven months, and Zorzi, considered a saint in his lifetime, died in 1312.
 His garments were sought after as holy relics.

 His dogaressa, Agnese, is known to have intervened to have the silk-masters of Lucca train apprentices and supervise the production of silk fabrics in the workshops of the Venetian fraglia.